-The Commonwealth Court of Pennsylvania approved the use of a portion of the Penn Treaty and American Network estate assets to continue funding the guaranty associations' ongoing claims obligations and administration expenses as early access distributions to the guaranty associations.
+The Commonwealth Court of Pennsylvania approved an early access distribution of a portion of the Penn Treaty and American Network estate assets.
+This distribution was used to fund the ongoing claims obligations and administration expenses.
 This relieved LTC Re of monthly funding obligations under the Interim Services Agreement with the Receiver for a period of time.
-LTC Re notified the Association that these early access payments would reduce the principal and interest obligations under the notes the Association executed with LTC Re.
+LTC Re notified the Association that the early access distribution reduced the principal and interest obligations under the notes the Association executed with LTC Re.
 The Association paid off both promissory notes with LTC Re on December 15, 2017 with payments totaling approximately \$89,646,994.
 The note payoff amounts reflected the deduction of approximately \$9,353,174 of early access funding credits as of the December 15, 2017 pay-off date.
 There was no penalty for the prepayment of the notes in full.
 With the payoff of the notes, the Association has no amounts currently owing to LTC Re.
 The remaining early access distributions were credited to the Association's notional account used by LTC Re to track the necessity for additional Association funds.